bob123456678/TrainControl/Readme.md

 ## Changelog

 * v1.10.9 [Beta]
+    - Added an option to copy existing graph edges (to a new end point)
+    - Paths in semi-autonomous mode are now sorted alphabetically
     - The "Edit s88" option will now be shown for all types of points in the graph UI, not just stations
+    - Fixed bug where highlighted edges in edge edit mode would not be cleared after entering an invalid switch/signal command

 * v1.10.8 [10/3/2023]
     - At locomotive startup, the last-known direction is now re-transmitted to ensure consistent operation